Posts Tagged ‘detective controls

 So what can you do to minimize this risk?

 • Tighten you inbound traffic from the Internet and business partners.
 I consistently find that organizations allow traffic from countries where they have no business relationships.
-As a result, these IP addresses can be used to launch denial of service and hack attacks.
+As a result, these IP addresses can be use to launch denial of service and hack attacks.
 If you do not limit where inbound traffic can come from, you are only asking for a denial of service attack or worse.

 • Control what external IP addresses and URLs your internal network can connect.
 While a lot of organizations today use overseas business partners, is that any reason to let your internal network connect to any IP address?
 No. This is typically set up by a network engineer that does not want to be bothered by a lot of service requests to allow IP addresses or URLs.
 However today’s sophisticated network attacks are only stopped if you control what IP addresses or URLs your users can connect.
-Yes, this potentially creates a “pain in the rear” issue when someone needs to access something you have blocked.
+Yes, this potentially creates a pain in the rear issue when someone needs to access something you have blocked.
 But would you rather stop a breach or let it go unchecked until you accidentally trip over it?

 • Control your outbound ports with the same exuberance that you use on your inbound traffic.
 If all you need from your internal network outbound are ports 80 and 443, then those should be the only ports allowed out on your firewall.
-Enough said.

 • Monitor your outbound network traffic for “anomalies.”
 The biggest anomaly you should be looking for is encrypted traffic over any port other than 443 (HTTPS).
 The reason is that any application using anything other than 443 for encrypted communications is likely an attacker trying to obfuscate the fact that they have compromised your network.
 After all, your firewall and IDS/IPS cannot read the packets encapsulated in the encrypted stream, so the attacker effectively blinds them to what is actually going on.
 Encrypted traffic that does use 443 hopefully will get blocked by your white or black list of IP addresses and URLs.